f26/ObjectListView/README.md

 Can't do it like in the .NET Frameowrk days where you add a DLL and then edit the toolbox to add specific controls.
 It appears that the .NET Core DLL produced by this project cannot be enumerated dynamically by the code that handles the toolbox in Visual Studio so it won't see any controls.
 Adding the entire ObjectListView project to whatever solution you have and then adding the ObjectListView project as a reference project to whatever project you want to use ObjectListView in seems to work, as the controls appear in the toolbox.

 	1. Copy ObjectListView folder to target solution folder
-	2. Right click Solution --> Add --> Existing Project --> ObjectListView --> ObjectListView.csproj
+	2. Add  ObjectListView.csproj as an existing project
-	3. Right click on project that you want to use ObjectListView in --> Add --> Project Reference --> ObjectListView
+	3. Add a **Project Reference** to the ObjectListView project wherever you want to use one of the controls
 	4. The various ObjectListView controls will now appear in the toolbox.
 Enjoy.

 ## Adding columns